 - Setting up a training schedule for them

 These things aren’t as simple as they seem to be.
-As a HR you should have known by now, how challenging it is to make sure that a new hire fits into the role that they were chosen for.
+As a HR you should know, how challenging it is to make sure that a new hire fits into their chosen role.
 You have to constantly keep track of their progress and their compatibility with rest of the staff.

 So here are few best practices for employee on-boarding.